bryanlabs/cosmos-docker/CONTRIBUTING.md

-# Contributing to THORChain Docker
+# Contributing to Cosmos Docker

-Thank you for your interest in contributing to the THORChain Docker project!
+Thank you for your interest in contributing to the Cosmos Docker project!
 This document provides guidelines for contributing.

 ## Getting Started

 1. Fork the repository
-2. Clone your fork: `git clone https://github.com/yourusername/thorchain-docker.git`
+2. Clone your fork: `git clone https://github.com/yourusername/cosmos-docker.git`
 3. Create a feature branch: `git checkout -b feature/my-new-feature`

 ## Development Setup

 1. Ensure you have Docker and Docker Compose installed
-2. Copy the environment file: `cp thorchain-1.env .env`
+2. Copy the environment file: `cp cosmoshub-4.env .env` (or any other chain configuration)
 3. Test your changes: `make start`

 ## Testing Changes